damien-meere/interactive_frontend_milestone/README.md

 ## Testing
-During initial building of the Dashboard, the requisite data was split across two seperate datasets.
-Therefore some charts related to different datasets, and as such, were not linked on the site.
+During initial building of the Dashboard, the requisite data was split across three seperate datasets.
+Therefore some charts related to different datasets, and as such, were not directly linked wihin the site.
+I decided to consolidate this data into a single file (using mocked data).
+This meant that the various downdown menus and charts could be linked, making it overall, much easier for someone to understand the data.

 ## Testing-Unresolved_Bugs